 New Jersey: This measure sets up-to-date efficiency standards for certain residential and commercial products based on ENERGY STAR and Water Sense specifications and prohibits individuals from selling or leasing certain products unless they meet the efficiency standards.
-Status: A hearing will be held on 2/24/2021.
+A hearing was held on February 24th in the Assembly (House) Telecommunications and Utilities Committee.
+The Committee added technical amendments and voted favorably.
+PHTA provided written and oral testimony in support of this legislation to the Assembly Telecommunications and Utilities Committee prior to the hearing.